International Graduate Requirements

 Provide two letters of recommendation in English.
 These letters may be submitted online, or come in a sealed envelope from professors or employers who can attest to the applicant’s attainments and potential for success at the graduate level.
 No special form is required.

 Submit an original personal statement/essay (250-500 words) CLEARLY explaining why the particular academic program was chosen, what the degree will do for the applicant’s personal and career development, and how such a degree will help them achieve future goals and aspirations.
 Include professional plans for after the program is completed.

 Submit a resume or C.V. reflecting academic and work experience.
 Students with no work experience may still apply.

 USCIS requires that students on F1 Visas show proof of funding for a full academic year.
 Applicants should submit an original or color-scanned bank statement showing readily accessible, liquid assets.
 If the account is not in the applicant’s name, please complete and submit the Financial Statement for International Students Form (FSIS).
-The bank statement must be of recent date of issue, no more than 6 months old, in English, and it must be in the same name as the sponsor.
+The bank statement must be no more than 6 months old, in English, and it must be in the same name as the sponsor.
 If being sponsored by a government or company, please submit a letter of financial guarantee with the FSIS form.